|

 people have already claimed that

-Daniel Horowitz
+Daniel Horowitz flew into rages,

-flew into rages, threatened them, or
+threatened them, or relayed how

-(prisoners, bikers, family mob
+others (prisoners, bikers, family

-members) could or would exact
+mob members) could or would exact

 revenge.